katacoda-scenarios/firecracker-microvm-scenarios/getting-started/step3.md

         "action_type": "InstanceStart"
      }'`{{execute T2}}

-Within the first terminal, you should see the VM start booting and after a few seconds, a login prompt will appear.
+Within the **first terminal window**, you should see the VM start booting and after a few seconds, a login prompt will appear.
 If you see the error `KVM_EXIT_FAIL_ENTRY` then a problem has occurred.

 The Firecracker is the parent process ID that will manage the instance.
 This can be viewed within the process tree.